Experience only the best of Buckingham Palace

 Things to know before booking Buckingham Palace tickets

 • Dates to keep in mind: Buckingham Palace is the official residence of the British royal family, so not all parts of it are accessible to the public year-round.
-The Summer Opening for the State Rooms has ended and the Buckingham rooms will re-open in July 2026.
-The King’s Gallery is open from April 11 to November 8, 2025.
-Additionally, the Royal Mews are open from March 13 to November 2, 2025.
+The Summer Opening for the State Rooms is from July 9, 2026 to September 27, 2026.
+Additionally, the Royal Mews are only open until November 1, 2026.
+The King’s Gallery is also only open until October 18, 2026.
 The Changing the Guard ceremony currently takes place on Monday, Wednesday, Friday, and Sunday (subject to availability).

 • Combos: If you want to experience more of London’s rich history and its royal past, you can combine your Buckingham Palace experience with tours to Westminster Abbey, the Tower of London, and Big Ben.
 Situated close to each other, they can easily be experienced in just a day.
 Or, for a full day out, you can also get on a day tour that includes the other famous royal palace – Windsor Castle.